nikzb/rgb-color-explorer/README.md

   * Prevent enabling button panel by selecting input via actual keyboard

 * Color Coder Game
+  * Prevent backspace from navigating so it can function only as a way to delete characters with the keyboard
   * Add the tour / demo
   * Add transitions between
     * level screen / game screen